How To Answer “What Motivates You?” (With Examples)

-During a job interview, employers will likely ask both straightforward and open-ended questions.
-Usually, open-ended questions are used to better understand your personality, work style and qualifications and identify whether you would be a good fit for the role, team and culture.
-“What motivates you?” is a popular open-ended question that you should be ready to answer.
+During a job interview, employers will likely ask a few open-ended questions.
+Usually, open-ended questions are used to better understand your personality, work style and qualifications in order to determine whether you would be a good fit for the role.
+“What motivates you?” is a popular open-ended question that you should be prepared to answer.